|

 Terry Fox Monument & Tourist Information Centre

-A little north of Thunder Bay on Hwy.
-11/17 is a memorial site for Terry Fox, a Canadian hero who, though disabled with an artifical leg and stricken with cancer, embarked on a marathon coast to coast run for cancer research.
+The Canadian Tourism Center on the North side of Thunder Bay on Hwy.
+11/17 is a good stop for information on your travels in Canada, a good place for a picnic, and offers scenic overlooks of Thunder Bay and the famed Sleeping Giant of the Sibley Peninsula.
+There's also a memorial garden for Terry Fox, a Canadian hero who, though disabled with an artifical leg and stricken with cancer, embarked on a marathon coast to coast run for cancer research.
 He managed to cover 3,339 miles before the progress of the disease forced him to end his journey near the site of the monument.

 - Thunder Bay Visitor Bureau